OpenCilk/opencilk-project/README.md

       Call 100fff428 main nqueens.c:103:9
 ```

+> [!NOTE]
+> Cilksan is compatible with compiler optimizations.
+Be advised, however,
+> that compiler optimizations can affect debug symbols, which can in turn
+> affect Cilksan's race reports.
+>
+> In addition, the OpenCilk compiler can choose to optimize some parallel
+> computation by serializing it, which may eliminate races in the original
+> program.
+The OpenCilk compiler is not allowed to introduce new
+> determinacy races into a program through optimizations.

-### Measuring parallel scalability using Cilkscale
+### Analyzing parallel scalability using Cilkscale

-To use Cilkscale, compile and link the Cilk program with the additional flag
-`-fcilktool=cilkscale`, and then run the program normally.
+The Cilkscale scalability analyzer measures the parallel scalability of

-Cilkscale measures the work, span, and parallelism of a Cilk program
+a Cilk program.
+Cilkscale measures the parallel performance of a Cilk
+program in terms of ***work*** --- total computation --- and ***span***
+--- length of a longest path of dependencies.
+Cilkscale uses these
+measures to evaluate the program's ***parallelism***, which bounds the
+maximum possible parallel speedup the program can achieve on any number
-execution.
-Cilkscale also produces "burdened" span and parallelism
+of parallel processors.
+Cilkscale also produces "burdened" span and
-measurements, which estimate the performance impact of scheduling overhead.
+parallelism measurements, which estimate the performance impact of
+scheduling overhead.

+To use Cilkscale, compile and link the Cilk program with the additional
+flag `-fcilktool=cilkscale`, and then run the program normally.

 By default,Cilkscale reports these measurements in CSV format.
 Here is an
 example of Cilkscale's output.